AOT-Technologies/forms-flow-ai/README.md

 #### Keycloak Identity management server
 The system uses an existing (your) Keycloak server which provides a common identity management capability.
 The system provides default installation and provisioning of the Keycloak server for local setup, steps are mentioned [here](./forms-flow-idm/keycloak/README.md#local-keycloak-setup).
-However, you can setup your own Keycloak server and follow the provisioning steps [here](./forms-flow-idm/keycloak/README.md#server-keycloak-setup){:target="_blank" rel="noopener"}.
+However, you can setup your own Keycloak server and follow the provisioning steps [here](./forms-flow-idm/keycloak/README.md#server-keycloak-setup).

 ## Security Instructions
 To secure formsflow.ai and understand authorization roles follow the documentation on [Security Setup](./forms-flow-idm ).